 The application for Engineering Innovation is available online!
 Once 24 students have been accepted, the application will close.
 Students with applications meeting requirements will be notified within 2-3 weeks after application submission by a representative of Johns Hopkins University.

 Applications are being accepted into Engineering Innovation program at Clark State will be free, however space is limited.
 If interested in applying, you will need to contact STEM programming manager to waive associated fees.

 Students who complete the course and earn an A or B on lab and final exams will be awarded three Johns Hopkins University credits.
 Engineering Innovation also amounts to 240 internship hours for students interested in accumulating such experience.

-The parent or guardian, or student if permitted to legally drive, is responsible for transportation of the student to and from the campus.
+The parent or guardian, or student if permitted to legally drive, is responsible for transportation of the student to and from the program.
 The student is expected to arrive at the classroom no more than ten minutes before the stated class start time.